Environmental Humanities Lab

 University Sustainability

-Project Director: Jesse Goldstein and Kai Bosworth, with student researcher Caroline May
+Project Directors: Jesse Goldstein and Kai Bosworth, with student researcher Caroline May

 Institutions of higher education position themselves as progressive leaders on questions of sustainability.
 But to what extent are they really making meaningful ecological changes to campus life, ending dirty research practices, and supporting more just relationships with surrounding communities?
 This project examines how universities (including VCU) narrate their ecological actions (or lack thereof).
 By examining voluntary, self-reported data from the Sustainability Tracking, Assessment and Rating System (STARS), we investigate the progress and limits of current university sustainability practices.
 This project is convened by Jesse Goldstein and Kai Bosworth, with student researcher Caroline May.